cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 To run a test MPI example, `ssh` into the manager and then use the `example` command.
-This is only possible if `cms` is installed on the Pi; if you have not done this because you installed SLURM via the host method, then refer to section 3.1 to install cloudmesh on Pi.
+This is only possible if `cms` is installed on the Pi; if you have not done this because you installed SLURM via the host method, then refer to the "Install cloudmesh on Manager Pi" section to install cloudmesh on the Pi.
 Then run the following (change the number after `--n` to the number of nodes):